 WOP is a derivative of guappo meaning tall dark and handsome….actually, it is derived from the Neapolitan word “guappo”, meaning a person who flaunts an overbearingly cocky and swaggering attitude.
 So contrary to popular belief, it does not mean without papers.

-Italo-Canadians, Italo-Americans use the word ‘wop’ among themselves as a playful putdown.
+Italo-Canadians, Italo-Americans use the word ‘wop’ amongst themselves as a playful putdown.
 They are a bit edgy about non-Italians employing the term, as it is generally held to be a racist slur.